owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.3.2</span>
             <h3>Unsentenced detainees</h3>
-            <p><strong>Definition:</strong> Indicator 16.3.2 is <q>unsentenced detainees as a proportion of overall prison population</q>.<p>This indicator measures the total number of persons held in detention who have not yet been sentenced, as a percentage of the total number of persons held in detention, on a specified date.</p>
+            <p><strong>Definition:</strong> Indicator 16.3.2 is <q>unsentenced detainees as a proportion of overall prison population</q>.</p>
+            <p>This indicator measures the total number of persons held in detention who have not yet been sentenced, as a percentage of the total number of persons held in detention, on a specified date.</p>
             <p><strong>Goal:</strong> <q>Ensure equal access to justice for all</q> across all countries by 2030.</p>
         </div>
         <div class="col-md">